BobSheehan23/LighthouseMacro/README.md

-- Hi, I’m @BobSheehan23.
-I’m currently learning  Data Science at BrainStation in New York City.
+- Hi, I’m Bob.
+I’m currently studying Data Science at BrainStation in New York City.
+I am most interested in using data to glean insights around the intersection of macroeconomics and financial markets.

 <!---
 BobSheehan23/BobSheehan23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.